 The Art of Becoming Your Best Self

-It’s kind of like adding lemon juice to milk and have a gulp of it.
+It’s like adding lemon juice to milk and having a gulp of it.

 Straight buttermilk, no chaser!

 Now, in all fairness, I’ve learned that I most likely was not even drinking true buttermilk.
 I was drinking the knock-off, store-bought version which is skim milk and cultures added to it.
 So, I’ve only drunk commercial buttermilk.